samyferza/Portfolio/README.md

 # Portfolio
 Proyecto de consultas SQL para Rockbuster Stealth Data Analytics

-# Instacart Basket Analysis – Achievement 4
+# Rockbuster Stealth Analysis

 ## Project Overview

-This project is part of my Data Analysis Bootcamp (Achievement 4) and focuses on analyzing consumer behavior in online grocery shopping using the **Instacart** dataset.
-The goal is to clean, explore, and analyze large-scale transactional data to understand purchasing patterns and deliver insights that could help the business make better marketing and operational decisions.
+*Rockbuster Stealth*, a former movie rental giant, aims to launch a streaming service to compete with platforms like Netflix and Amazon Prime.
+To support this strategic move, the company needs a comprehensive analysis of its current customer behavior, rental trends, and store performance.

+This project involves cleaning, analyzing, and visualizing company data to provide actionable insights and data-driven recommendations to stakeholders

 The analysis was conducted using Python and includes multiple data cleaning steps, feature engineering, and exploratory data analysis.

 ---
 ## Key Questions Explored

+- Who are Rockbuster’s top customers?
-- Which products are the most popular among users?
+- Which films are most popular among customers?
+- How does film rental frequency vary over time?
-- What is the frequency of repeat purchases?
+- What types of films should Rockbuster prioritize for streaming?
-- When do customers tend to shop the most?
-- Are there differences in customer behavior based on order frequency or department?

 ---
 Tools Used